byxor/limp/CODE_OF_CONDUCT.md

 Here at LIMP, our guidelines are loose.

-**LIMP is about creating a cool programming language, not about enforcing policies.**
+**We're here to create a programming language, not to enforce policies.**

-However, your co-operation with (and respect towards) other maintainers/users/developers will help keep everything running smoothly and effectively.
+Your co-operation/respect with/towards other maintainers/users/developers will keep everything running smoothly, but that's _your_ responsibility; not mine.

 ---